Arithmetic Satake compactifications and algebraic Drinfeld modular forms: Introduction

 This strategy has been worked out for Siegel and Hilbert moduli schemes by Chai, Faltings and Rapoport (see \cite{chai:amchb, faltings-chai, rapoport:thesis}).
 Historically, the Satake compactifications of complex Siegel modular varieties were constructed by Satake first analytically.
 Then Ash, Mumford, Rapoport and Tai \cite{AMRT} constructed complex smooth toroidal compactifications of locally symmetric varieties.
-However, the order in the construction of the arithmetic version is reverse: the arithmetic toroidal compactifications were constructed first and were used to construct the arithmetic Satake (minimal) compactification.
-Chai and Faltings showed that the ample invertible sheaf $\omega$ admits a canonical extension over a smooth toroidal compactification and used them to define arithmetic Siegel modular forms.
+However, the order in the construction of the arithmetic version is reverse: the arithmetic toroidal compactifications were constructed first and were used to construct the arithmetic Satake (= minimal) compactification.
+Chai and Faltings showed that the ample invertible sheaf $\omega$ admits a canonical extension over a smooth toroidal compactification and used it to define Siegel modular forms over a ring of integers.
 The arithmetic Satake compactification then is constructed to be the Proj of the graded ring of arithmetic Siegel modular forms.